Training Future Leaders in Clinical Cardiology

-The Cardiovascular Disease Fellowship at The University of Texas at Austin’s Dell Medical School is a comprehensive three-year program designed to generate future leaders in clinical cardiology.
+The Cardiovascular Disease Fellowship at Dell Medical School at The University of Texas at Austin is a comprehensive three-year program designed to generate future leaders in clinical cardiology.
 The fellowship is built on the foundation of a leading-edge medical school, top-tier research university and one of Central Texas’s largest hospital systems: Ascension Seton.

 The program provides a clinically rigorous curriculum in general cardiology followed by time in the second two years for electives and research.
 The training meets all the requirements of the American Board of Internal Medicine, the American College of Cardiology and the Accreditation Council for Graduate Medical Education.
 Applicants can apply through the Electronic Residency Application Service.